chewfleur/pymongo-List-Size/README.md

 ## Usage
 1. import the necessary libraries
-2. establish a connection to the MongoDB database by changing for example this parameters in python script
+2. establish a connection to the MongoDB database by changing for example this parameters in [the python script](https://github.com/chewfleur/pymongo-List-Size/blob/a18e343d7681af51e61a816ab91c6721374534ef/getInfoPy.sh)

 ```python
 clientURI = 'mongodb://localhost:27017/'